ethereum/execution-apis/specs/executionAPISpec.md

   * latest: for the latest block received by the client.
   * pending: for the pending state/transactions.

-### 1.3.4 Unavailable vs Does not exist
+### 1.4.4 Unavailable vs Does Not Exist
 * Requested data is unavailable when the client does not contain the necessary information to respond to the request, but the information does exist on the network.
 * Requested data does not exist when neither the client or the network contain the necessary information to respond to the request.
-# 2 Standard endpoint specifications
+# 2 Standard Endpoint Specifications
-The following list does not contain every module that is available to clients.
+The following list does not contain every module that is available on all clients.
 This only contains the standard modules that each client needs to function properly.
 ### Web3
 * <a href="#clientVersion">web3_clientVersion</a>
 * <a href="#sha3">web3_sha3</a>